top of page

 Explore all of the StoryWhys book companions in my store.
 You'll find comprehensive book companions that target many different language skills or Spotlight Series book companions that focus on one type of skill, all using high-quality, beloved storybooks.

-I’ve seen threads on Reddit and elsewhere where new SLPs feel so disappointed when they don’t like their CFY experience and they question whether they’ve made a mistake in choosing this field.
-I've been there and I know how demoralizing that feels.
+I’ve seen threads on Reddit and elsewhere where new SLPs feel so disappointed when they don’t like their CF SLP experience and they question whether they’ve made a mistake in choosing this field.

 SLPs have so many options in terms of settings and populations to work with.
-From medical settings, schools, private practice, from infants to seniors, and so many areas to specialize in, it’s likely you can find something that’ll feel like a good fit for you.
-Try not to be disappointed if it doesn’t happen right away.
-Learn as much as you can where you are right now and move on as soon as you are able to.
+From medical settings, schools, private practice, from infants to seniors, and so many areas to specialize in, it’s likely you can find a work setting that will allow you to feel like your real self and will feel like a good fit.

 7) People often use SLP terminology without really understanding it